niu9786/GitHub_Practice/201731316_노인욱_lecture_note_5.md

 not to be accepted anyone

 ### - or d | rwx | rwx | rwx | user | group |
+if do not be permitted "-"
 1. file type : - is regular file, d is directory
 2. owner's permissions
 3. group owner's permissions
 4. all other users's permissions

+### chmod (chmod 000 some_file)
+change permissions
+- 000 is in binary (1 is permission 0 is not permission)